Heylman Research Lab

 - • improved understanding of the structure and function of healthy and diseased tissues

-Using cells, biological and synthetic materials, nutrients, and growth factors, the Heylman lab synthesizes tissues in vitro.
-This work draws on a wide range of disciplines including cell biology, polymer chemistry, materials science, mass transport, fluid mechanics, and microfabrication.
+Using cells, biological and synthetic materials, nutrients, and growth factors, the MPS lab synthesizes tissues in vitro.
+Led Dr. Chris Heylman, this work draws on a wide range of disciplines including cell biology, polymer chemistry, materials science, mass transport, fluid mechanics, and microfabrication.

 Current Projects